harshild/gradle-felix-plugin/README.md

 Features
 --------

-Features of the Felix Launcher Plugin:
+Features of the Felix Plugin:
 * Download of the required apache felix framework bundles
 * Configuration, assembly and execution of the felix framework
 * Compiling and including of custom bundles into the felix framework